 Students majoring in Communication are required to register their intent with the department no later than the beginning of the sophomore year in order that an academically strong program may be developed with them.
+Students must have a cumulative GPA of 2.0 in all previous college work to become a communications major.
 Students are expected to be thoroughly prepared in the liberal arts and sciences as well as meet the specific requirements of the degree.